ngxs/store/docs/recipes/unit-testing.md

 });
 ```

-You might notice I use `selectOnce` rather than just `select`, this is a shortcut
+You might notice the use of `selectOnce` rather than just `select`, this is a shortcut
-method that lets us only listen for one emit which is typically what we want
+method that allows us to only listen for one emit which is typically what we want
 for unit testing.

 ## Prepping State